-I turn now to estimates of revenue and expenditure for 2013/2014.
 Mr. Speaker, let me turn now to our estimates of revenue and expenditure for fiscal year 2014.
-Government expenditure is calibrated on the basis of revenue projections which are predicated on oil and gas price assumptions of US \$80 per barrel and US \$2.75 per MMBtu respectively.
-We have also made provision in the estimates for clearing a number of long outstanding balances due to creditors of the Government
+Government expenditure is calibrated on the basis of revenue projections which are predicated on oil and gas price assumptions of US\$80.00 per barrel and US\$2.75 per mmBtu respectively.
+We have also made provision in the estimates for clearing a number of long outstanding balances.

-Mr. Speaker, we are projecting the following:
+Mr. Speaker, we are projecting the following for: